Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             number of replicates that a sRNA has to be detected.
                             The format is $NUMBERofCONDITION_$NUMBERofREPLICATE.
-                            If different --replicate_tex values need to be assigned to different conditions, please use space to separate them.
+                            If different --replicate_tex values need to be assigned to different conditions, please use spaces to separate them.
 For example, 1_2 2_2 3_3.
 It means that --replicate_tex is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replicate_tex is